svlasnik-uno/gitWebpage-Pawsome-surge/README.md

 Other usage is under limits significantly

 SUPABASE: Must keep active - free account pauses after 7 days of inactivity; I created a gitHub action to kick off every 6 days to ping the database to keep the database active: https://github.com/svlasnik-uno/gitWebpage-Pawsome-surge.git
+If database password changes, the SECRET will need to be updated on gitHub for the workflow - see the .github\workflows folder in this project for the yml workflow file

 Shop option is available to all visitors - users don't yet register - they fill out contact info on order form Future enhancement - allow users to register and view their orders